mahesh-cuber24/QueueCTL-Intelligent-Background-Job-Queue-System/README.md

 | ![Job Details](./screenshots/job_details.png) | Detailed view for a single job including command, output, and retry history. |
 | ![Configuration View](./screenshots/config_view.png) | Displays all configurable runtime parameters from the database. |

-> 💡 *Place your actual screenshots inside a folder named `screenshots/` in your project root (same place as README.md).*

 ---